codebase-berkeley/tgif-voting-portal/README.md

 ## Setup
 - clone the repository
-- run `yarn install` in both the root folder and the client folder
+- run `yarn install` in the root, client, and server folders
   - if there are new plugins, re-run `yarn install` in the folders
 - run `yarn start` in the client folder to start the react app in localhost
+- run `yarn server` in the server folder to start the express server in localhost